trustgraph-ai/trustgraph/docs/apis/websocket.md

 - `id`: A unique ID which is used to correlate requests and responses.
   You should make sure it is unique.
 - `service`: The name of the service to invoke.
-- `request`: The request body which is passed to the service.
+- `request`: The request body which is passed to the service - this is defined in the API documentation for that service.

 e.g.